azeeminam/azeeminam/README.md

 🤔 and seeking help with current techniques for handling healthcare data for extracting useful information accurately.
 💬 You can ask me about descriptive analysis of the data as I have developed my expertise in it.
 📫 I can be reached via my LinkedIn @ https://www.linkedin.com/in/syedazeeminam/ or email me @ syedazeeminam@gmail.com
- Last but not the least, I am in awe of the statement I heard in the movie "Stuart Little": Every cloud has a silver lining.
--->